 The Overall Responsibility Rule applies to a firm's regulated and unregulated financial services activities, including any related ancillary activities.
 The FCA notes that under the banking regime, this includes the legal function, but that this is currently under review (as described in Discussion Paper 16/4).
-Unhelpfully, the FCA gives no indication of the position for in-house legal in this proposed extension of the SM&CR.
-Presumably it hopes the issue will be resolved ahead of implementation of the extended regime.
+The FCA indicates that the position will be clarified by a further consultation before implementation of the extended regime.